 But the speed and nature of Muamba's recovery stunned many doctors and football pundits, and the midfielder has conceded he is grateful to have survived.

-He added: "I really, really hope, by the grace of God, that I'll be back on the pitch but I'm just grateful to the university for this doctorate and I receive it on behalf of everybody who helped me to survive the cardiac arrest."
+"I really, really hope, by the grace of God, that I'll be back on the pitch but I'm just grateful to the university for this doctorate and I receive it on behalf of everybody who helped me to survive the cardiac arrest," Muamba said.

-Muamba started his career at Arsenal after moving from the Democratic Republic of Congo and joined their academy as a young child, before moving to Birmingham in 2007 and finally joining the Trotters a year later for £5 million.
+Muamba started his career at Arsenal after moving from the Democratic Republic of Congo and joined its academy as a young child, before moving to Birmingham in 2007 and finally joining the Trotters a year later for 5 million pounds.